 What is an adaptive test?

 Unlike a paper-and-pencil test, a digital test can adjust based on a student’s input—questions shown can be more or less difficult based on previous answers.
-The digital SAT will be section adaptive.
+The digital SAT is section adaptive.
 That means that students will see a fixed first section of 22–27 questions.
 A student’s performance on that first module will determine the difficulty level of the second module.

 What does this mean for scores?